 "For developers, bridge-to-permanent financing is a way to meet all their debt needs in one transaction, ‘Gilmore said.
 “It’s also a great execution for investors who are actively acquiring affordable housing, and need short-term bridge loans to acquire properties and make improvements."
 Another option for providers is to secure a line of credit through Fannie Mae or a revolving line of credit through Freddie Mac.
 Each of these sources has its own advantages, and both can provide higher loan-to-value ratios and lower debt service coverage ratios than private lenders.

 It's all about having options

 The bridge-to-permanent structure and lines of credit are part of Key’s integrated lending platform, which also includes balance-sheet financing.
 Gilmore noted that Key is a top underwriter of multifamily loans via HUD, Fannie Mae and Freddie Mac.
-“We originally got into affordable housing as part of our Community Reinvestment Act efforts, but over time we have found it to be a good business line with overwhelming demand from borrowers,” he said.
+“We originally got into affordable housing as part of our Community Reinvestment Act efforts, but over time our commitment has evolved and strengthened because it is integral to the mission of who we are as a corporation,” he said.
 Key’s broad product offerings complement its relationship approach to lending, resulting in repeat business from active clients and strong connections to HUD and the GSEs.
 Affordable housing providers who have worked with Key in the past because of its expertise and commitment to the category are reaping the benefits of that relationship now that the pressure is on to compete for deals.

 To learn more, contact: